Quafadas/dedav4s/README.md

     java.io.File.createTempFile()

 Is available.
-That file assumes that you have an internet connection, and can resolve
+That temporary file assumes that you have an internet connection, and can resolve

     <script src="https://cdn.jsdelivr.net/npm/vega-embed@5"></script>
     <script src="https://cdn.jsdelivr.net/npm/vega@5"></script>